druskflow/intuitive/README.md

 >> py manage.py makemigrations
 >> py manage.py migrate

-configure the media folder - allows us to store product images that h
+configure the media folder - allows us to store product images that have been added.

 Admin configuration - adding products to our database.